KnowageLabs/Knowage-Documentation/functionalities-guide/Chart/ka_user_chart.rst

     Add a chart to a cockpit.

 .. note::
        **Cockpit**

          The Cockpit Engine allows the user to self-build interactive cockpits through an intuitive and dynamic interface.
-Read more in Chapter 7.
+Read more in *Cockpit* chapter.

 Clicking on the **Add Chart** icon, you will be asked to choose among some available widgets.
 Pick out the **Chart** one and let’s now go into details on how to build a chart from scratch.
 The designer editor is divided into four principal tabs: **Dataset**, **Chart Engine Designer**, **Style**, **Cross** and **Filters**.
 As soon as the user clicks on the “Add Chart” button, he/she enters the “Dataset” tab editor.
 Here the user must select, using the “little plus” icon placed just aside the combobox line, one dataset.
 Then the user must switch to the “Chart Engine Designer” tab and choose a chart type among the available ones, as shown in figure below.